hackclub/hackclub/workshops/weather_app/README.md

   font-family: Raleway;
 }
 ```

- Till this point we have almost designed every part of our elements and now we are only left with the input box and the details
- which we wish to display.
+Till this point we have designed almost all the elements and are only left with the input box and the details which we wish to display.

 For the input box we add the following code:

  ```css
  .input {
     width: 100%;